drklee3/meteor-car-dealership/README.md

     git clone https://github.com/drklee3/meteor-car-dealership.git
     ```

-2. Create an .env file from the example given.
-You can change the Oracle database password in the [.env file](web/.env.example).
+2. Create and update a `oracle/setup/create_user.sql` file from the given [`example`](oracle/setup/create_user.sql.example) with an unique username and password for the Oracle database.
+    If you skip this step you will have to create your user and grant according permissions manually via SQL*Plus **or** delete database data shown below and restart.

     ```bash
+    cd oracle/setup/
+    # copy the sample file
+    cp create_user.sql.sample create_user.sql
+    # update the username / password variables in the file
+    vim create_user.sql
+    ```

+3. Create an .env file from the given [example](web/.env.example).
+Update the `ORACLE_USR` and `ORACLE_PWD` variables with your credentials you used above.

+    ```bash
+    cd web
     # copy the example environment file
-    cp web/.env.example web/.env
+    cp .env.example .env
+    # update ORACLE_USR and ORACLE_PWD
+    vim .env
     ```

-3. Run docker containers.
+4. Run docker containers.

     ```bash
     docker-compose up
     ```

-4. Wait for the `DATABASE IS READY TO USE` message, then open [localhost:8080](http://localhost:8080/) in your browser.
+5. Wait for the `DATABASE IS READY TO USE` message, then open [localhost:8080](http://localhost:8080/) in your browser.

     To access the database via `sqplus` you can use the following command